BouyguesTelecom/graphql-mesh-old/CONTRIBUTING.md

 To avoid publishing their packages in npm registry and using them inside `graphql-mesh` package, we pefer to pack them into [local-pkg](./packages/graphql-mesh/local-pkg/).
 This approach is interesting because it avoids publishing these packages at each changes.

-If any changes are made to their packages, you need to clean your `node_modules` and run `npm install` again.
+If any changes are made to these packages, you need to clean your `node_modules` and run `npm install` again with:

 ```shell
 npm run clean:modules && npm install
 ```

-* Running integration tests locally
+* Run the integration tests locally:

-  * Start services
+  * Start the services:

   ```shell
   cd test/integration && docker-compose up
   ```

-  * Run tests
+  * Run the tests:

   ```shell
   cd test/integration/tests && npm install && npm test